 A hopeful counterexample to the insecurable computer ecosystem is the blockchain ecosystem.
-This is both due to how the systems are built but also due to the larger dynamics in the ecosystem.
+This is both due to how the systems are built, as well as the larger dynamics in the ecosystem.
 Let’s look at each:

 Use the Blockchain as Decentralized Computer